overwolf/overwolf.github.io/docs/topics/using-events.md

 }]
 ```

+Along with the option to launch your app when a specific game is started (or launch with all games), you can launch your app [when the OW client launches](../api/manifest-json#enable-app-auto-launch-with-overwolf).

 ### 2. Listen to info updates or events

 We mentioned above that each feature is broken down into two entity types: info updates and events.